wpilibsuite/frc-docs/source/docs/beta/beta-getting-started/accessing-the-beta-project.rst

 .. image:: images/accessing-the-beta-project/project-home.png

 The project homepage contains some statistics and Project News.
-Throughout the beta, the Project News section may be updated with the latest information from the FIRST technical staff.
+Throughout the beta, the Project News section may be updated with the latest information from the *FIRST* technical staff.
 The top ribbon contains tabs allowing you to navigate to the different sections of the project:

 1. Trackers - The Trackers tab is where the bug tracker for the project is located.
 2. File Releases - The File Releases tab will host any files you will need to download as part of the Beta test process such as NI Update files.
 3. Documents - the Documents tab will contain any documents to be distributed to Beta teams.
-Much of the documentation for the Beta test will be located on the FRC Docs site but there may still be documents posted here as well.
+Much of the documentation for the Beta test will be located on the FRC\ |reg| Docs site but there may still be documents posted here as well.
 4. Discussions - The Discussions tab contains a forum which will allow teams to post questions or discussions about the Beta test, software or documentation.
 Task reports will also be posted here.